IoTForDevices/IoT-Various-Demos/Iot-PnP-Demos/Dev-Builder-MXChip/README.md

 }
 ```

 Since we defined a writeable property interval, you now can modify this generated source code and make use of the defined propety to be able to change the interval between two telemetry readings.
+You can change the property from inside the [Azure IoT Explorer](https://github.com/Azure/azure-iot-explorer/releases).